mihaigalos/arduino_cli/README.md

 ## Arduino CLI

-Commandline communication with Atmel AtMega devices with no previous USB support.
+Commandline USB communication with Atmel AtMega devices with no previous USB support.
 USB protocol is fully emulated by Software.